Sectarian discrimination: Political sectarianism

 In the political realm, to describe a group as 'sectarian' (or as practising 'sectarianism'), is to accuse them of prioritizing differences and rivalries with politically close groups.
-An example might be a communist group who are accused of devoting an excessive amount of time and energy to denouncing other communist groups rather than their common foes.
-However, separatist fundamentalist Protestant political parties have proliferated, and regularly denounce one another, in New Zealand, as can be seen from the entries on United Future New Zealand and Future New Zealand.
+Separatist fundamentalist Protestant political parties have proliferated, and regularly denounce one another, in New Zealand, as can be seen from the entries on United Future New Zealand and Future New Zealand.
 Libertarianism seems to be similarly susceptible to fissiparous tendencies of its own.

-The Monty Python film The Life of Brian has a well-known joke in which various Judean groups, who to an outsider are indistinguishable, are more concerned with in-fighting than with their nominal aim of opposing Roman rule.
-This is taken to be a parody of modern political groups.